pudly/schmopera-hugo/content/articles/see-you-do-need-opera-to-survive.md

 ---
-title: See?
-You do need opera to survive
+title: "See?
+You do need opera to survive"
 ---

 Last week, [Kyra Kopenstonsky](http://www.outdoorlife.com/blogs/newshound/colorado-hiker-sings-opera-fends-mountain-lion-attack) was hiking in Colorado and bumped into a mountain lion.
 It stalked her for about twenty minutes, after which Kyra employed a last resort: singing opera.
 That's right, after waving branches to make herself look bigger, the mountain lion wasn't fazed; and so she went for louder.
 "I just started singing opera really loud," said Kyra.